Githubguy132010/BijbelQuiz/websites/admin.bijbelquiz.app/README.md

 ### Vercel Deployment

-This dashboard can be deployed on Vercel using the following steps:
+This Next.js dashboard is optimized for Vercel deployment:

 1. Push your code to a GitHub repository
 2. Import your project into Vercel